 What comes to mind when you think of personal power?

-My definition of personal power is a person’s innate ability to reclaim possession over their destiny – choices, emotions, actions and outlook.
+My definition of personal power is a person’s innate ability to claim possession over their destiny – choices, emotions, actions and outlook.
 Sounds powerful right?
 Are there areas of your life where you may need to reclaim your power?

 Are you tolerating things that drain you?
 Maybe you allow people and circumstances to cause your emotions to shift like the wind… Is that happening to you?
 When you learn to master owning your personal power you begin to release things that stunt your growth.
 Releasing those things enable you to live an empowered life, learn to embody your truth and live authentically.

 As a young ministers wife who was emotionally and spiritually bankrupt I was in need of something that would help me reposition my life.
 I was tolerating a marriage where I was emotionally and spiritually abused.
 I met an older woman who would tell me I just needed to open my mouth.
 She didn’t know how deep my personal circumstances were, but she could tell that I was very broken.
 She would encourage me to scream and I thought this chick has to be crazy.